 Lifestyle adjustments:

-Regular sleep, a balanced diet, regular exercise, and avoidance of substances like caffeine and alcohol can all help manage symptoms and reduce episodes.
+Regular sleep, a balanced diet, regular exercise, and avoidance of caffeine and alcohol can all help manage symptoms and reduce episodes.

 By implementing these treatments, a person with bipolar disorder can lead a functional and successful life.